 But, how did you get there?
-I’ve been through several of these upheavals throughout my life and I’d like to tell you about one of my most recent.
+I’ve been through several of these upheavals throughout my life and I’d like to tell you about one that I still remember vividly.

 I bought into the idea that I was “older,” and therefore not hirable in younger recruiters’ eyes.
 I had never thought about not working, because I loved my work.
 But now, what was I going to do?

 Being the active person I am, I looked for new outlets to enjoy.
 I became a very involved volunteer, joined a walking club, and took classes for people over 55 at the local university (no homework!).

 I tried an acting class at the community college to test out my skills, and even became a Weight Watcher leader.
 All these activities and more kept me busy using my energy and abilities.
 But something was still missing inside me.
 Something was waiting to be born.

 Then, one day, I picked up the newspaper and read an article about a man who was a retirement life coach.
 And, I thought, I can do that!
 After all, I have solid experience.
 I’ve led workshops, facilitated retreats, consulted and coached people at different companies in organizational behavior skills and processes.

 I know how to help people reach their goals and improve their lives.
 And, I’ve just gone through my own forced retirement.
 I get it!
 I immediately went online to search for how to become a certified retirement life coach.
 I found and took a 10-week class and was ready.

 As I started to focus on my new career, my other skills began to show up.
 I wanted to speak professionally again, and write another book, and write for publication, and on and on.
 I wanted to give workshops on how to have a life after retirement because through my personal experience and research, I was forming my thoughts on what people can do at any age to create their best lives.